What Taxes Do I Have to Pay When Selling a House in Minnesota?

 State-Specific Taxes in Minnesota

-Besides federal taxes, selling a home in Minnesota requires dealing with certain state-specific taxes.
+In addition to federal taxes, selling a home in Minnesota involves state-specific taxes.

 Are There Unique Minnesota Taxes to Consider?